shawngraham/ar-archaeology/augment-your-archaeology-draft.md

 + 'bringing impossible places to the public' http://www.degruyter.com/view/j/opar.2014.1.issue-1/opar-2015-0007/opar-2015-0007.xml?format=INT
 + HIST5702x & FYSM1405a, digitizing museum collections (thus the teaching potentials)
 + The Greeks app, Museum of History
+-video of that sandtable/gis thing
+-heritage app game thing that Ethan emailed me (Also excursus into Techumseh Lies Here & ARGs)

 # Conclusion:
 ## What's in it for you